jmelo11/quantsupport/book/src/getting-started/first-swap.md

 4. Select a compatible pricer and request specific calculations.
 5. Read the requested values from `EvaluationResults`.

-These responsibilities are deliberately separate.
-Instruments do not look up curves, market contexts do not decide which outputs to calculate, and result objects contain only the outputs produced by the pricer.

 The complete program is in [`examples/valuation/src/main.rs`](../../../examples/valuation/src/main.rs).
 Run it from the workspace root with `cargo run -p valuation`.

 ## Choosing a scalar type